Back to BlogShipping Tips & Safety

 Book Online with K'AI — Save up to $100

 Skip the manual order.
-Book your port-to-port shipment directly through our K'AI online portal and save an additional $50 — on top of the standard rate.
+Book directly through our K'AI online portal and save $50 on your port-to-port deposit — or $100 on door-to-port and port-to-door.

 $1,780